 Here are several more reasons to consider a martial arts franchise, including actual verbiage from one popular franchise system.

-Our martial arts studio has developed a business model that has several competitive advantages:
+Martial arts studios have developed a business model that has several competitive advantages:

 - Small footprint of 1,200 – 1,600 square feet.

 - Minimal staff of one or two instructors per location.